tgeijten/zml/README.md

-# What is ZML?
+# What is zson?
-ZML is a concise-yet-readable file format for storing data.
+zson is a concise-yet-readable file format for storing data.
 This is what it looks like:

 ```
 example {